-As a part, then, we will now proceed to a consideration of the Fine Arts, its requirements and its shortcomings.
-The first thing, then, required is a gallery so constructed that you might see the pictures on the walls.
-This is almost impossible with regard to that portion whereon are hung the "Old Masters," because the top light is overcome by the preponderating amount of light that comes by reflexion from the side and floor of the nave and galleries opposite.
-The pictures antagonistic to, and overcoming, the modified light from above; the consequence is a shadow on, and a reflexion in, the picture you may be looking at.
-But, however, as affecting this portion of the exhibition, it is of no great moment-rather an advantage, indeed-for, with an exception of half a dozen pictures, a more worthless mass of incompetent pro-duction has seldom been huddled together.
-There doubt whatever this journal will find a constant place in every drawing-room.
-Carucci da), it is well worth the effort of trying to see.
-What are designated the ancient masters constitute about one hundred and ninety out of the combined collection.
+What are designated the ancient masters consee. stitute about one hundred and ninety out of the combined collection.
 The chief defect of the gallery wherein are hung the modern painters, is, that it is seriously too narrow, and the light from above insufficient; as you walk through, it gives the impression of walking in a tunnel; this, in some measure, might be modified by closing up the two ends with drapery, and blocking up a third of the light overhead one side the wall.
-We say one side, because we would lay it down as an axiom to the directors, quality, not quantity, and one-half of these pictures can advisedly. and ought to, be excluded.
-When so much care has been worthily displayed in the selection of Sculpture, why a negation of that attention to the sister- Painting?
-Another vital error is the introduction of the "shop" element, by enabling the purchaser to take away any picture that might be bought, immediately on payment.
+We say one side, because we would lay it down as an axiom to the directors, quality, not quantity, and one-half of these pictures can advisedly, and ought to, be excluded.
+When so much care has been worthily displayed in the selection of Sculpture, why a negation of that attention to the sister-Painting?
+Another vital error is the introduction of the "shop" element, by enabling the purchaser to take away any picture that might be bought, imme-diately on payment.
 Such a principle as this may sell a few flowers, but it must inevitably establish a stock of weeds.
 One circumstance is worthy of the most serious consideration of the directory.
 Out of a collection of six hundred pictures, not a third are English!
 The fact is, the English artists know what kind of a place their pictures are to go into, and the Foreign do not.

-Commencing from the western entrance, the pictures of the Modern school we would recommend to the especial notice of the careful observer are, a "Nymph and Fawn," by Taessaert, a sketch especially refined and exquisite in colour.
+Commencing from the western entrance, the pic-tures of the Modern school we would recommend to the especial notice of the careful observer are, a "Nymph and Fawn," by Taessaert, a sketch espe-cially refined and exquisite in colour.
 A cabinet-size genre picture by Geselchap, called "Frère et Sieur."
-Three by Pícou, delicate in treatment and charming in sentiment.
+Three by Picou, delicate in treatment and charming Three by Picou, delicate in treatment and charming in sentiment.
 Three by D. F. Langee, "The Orphan," "A Woman at a Cupboard," and "The Workman."
 "The Llyn Idwal," remarkable for truthfully rendering this portion of nature under a very peculiar condition.
 "Stone Gatherers," by Servin, keenly perceived and powerfully rendered.
 "A Coast Scene," Germak; several by the late Madame Soyer, "An Old Woman Knitting" being full of power and truth.
-A clever delineation of "Ploughing," by A. Bonheur; a characteristic portrait of Napoleon, by Rouget; a fine genre picture by Jordan cf Dusseldorf, called "A Wedding Party;" "Grand'mère et Petit-fils," by Meyer Von Bremen, a little gem; several works by Sir George Hayter, Phillips, Pyne, Perrott, and which having been exhibited before, need no comment from us.
+A clever delineation of "Ploughing," by A. Bonheur; a characteristic por-"Ploughing," by A. Bonheur ; a characteristic por- eminently correct, eminently punctual, precise, yet trait of Napoleon, by Rouget; a fine genre picture by Jordan of Dusseldorf, called "A Wedding Party;" "Grand'mère et Petit-fils," by Meyer Von Bremen, a little gem; several works by Sir George Hayter, Phillips, Pyne, Perrott, and which having been exhibited before, need no comment from us.

-There is also a considerable display of photographic manipulation, all very good as far as the art has yet developed itself.
+There is also a considerable display of photo-graphic manipulation, all very good as far as the arthas yet developed itself.
 Those by Francis Bedford and J. H. Morgant being particularly fine, whilst Herbert Watkins, though deficient in artistic taste, still continues to hold his position as the very best of the portrait photographers.